The Lost Gamer

 Had enough of Minecraft?

-There are a ton of games like Minecraft but only a few games are worth it, compared to Minecraft, that is.
-We are talking about the best-selling video game of all time.
-Respect where it’s due.
+There are a ton of games like Minecraft, but only a few games are worth it, compared to Minecraft, that is.
+We are discussing the best-selling video game of all time—respect where it’s due.

 In this article, we will go over the 17 best games like Minecraft, other games with virtual worlds where you can play around with your own objectives.